-BELGRADE (Serbia), September 18 (SeeNews) - Serbia's central bank said it will keep its countercyclical capital buffer (CCyB) rate unchanged at 0%.
+BELGRADE (Serbia), September 14 (SeeNews) - Serbia's central bank, the NBS, said it will keep its countercyclical capital buffer (CCyB) rate unchanged at 0%.

-Nevertheless, the closing of the gap in some household lending segments suggests the presence of certain risks.
-Based on June 2019 data, the share of total loans in the gross domestic product amounted to 75.3%, while the estimated value of the deviation of this share was -6.7 percentage points.
+Based on June 2021 data, the share of total loans in the gross domestic product amounted to 79.4%, while the estimated value of the deviation of this share was 1.9 percentage points.

 The central bank said last week it decided to keep its key repo rate unchanged at 1.0%.

 Serbia's consumer prices rose by 4.3% year-on-year in August, after growing by 3.3% in July, official statistics show.
 On a monthly comparison basis, Serbia's consumer price index (CPI) went up 0.9% in August, after rising by 0.2% in July, according to data by the national statistical office.